 No matter the business you’re in, networking is an essential skill.

-Small businesses don’t have the reach big corporations do, which means they rely on networking more, not less.
+Small businesses don’t have the reach big corporations do, so they rely on networking more, not less.

-Networking isn’t just about growing your customer base either.
+Networking isn’t just about growing your customer base, either.
 It also helps grow resources, helps you expand by providing access to knowledgeable experts, and helps you keep on top of recent developments in your industry.
+If you're running your small business from home, it's also an opportunity to connect with others and enjoy some valuable social interactions.

 There are plenty of good reasons to expand your business opportunities through networking.
 But if you’re a small business, how do you keep current without breaking the bank?

-There are plenty of creative networking opportunities available to small businesses, and these tips will help you find yours.
+Plenty of creative networking opportunities are available to small businesses, and these tips will help you find yours.

 Networking isn’t about approaching anyone and everyone.